lacework/go-sdk/lwdomain/README.md

 ## Examples

-The following URL `https://account.fra.lacework.net` would be disseminated into:
+The following URL `https://account.lacework.net` would be disseminated into:
 * `account` as the account name
-* `fra` as the cluster name

 ```go
 package main